wp-plugins/custom-smilies-directory/readme.txt

 == Description ==

 Custom Smilies Directory is a plugin that tells WordPress to load Smilies from your theme's directory.
 This allows you to use custom Smilies without loosing them when you update WordPress.

+Since version 1.1 plugin will check that the smilies folder exists in the active theme.
+If it doesn't, it will load the default WordPress smilies and show an error notice in the admin panel letting the user know he has to upload the smilies to the theme directory.

 = Where do i find smiley packs? =